 I draw from a range of modalities and theories to inform my approach to counselling / therapy.
 The foundation of my approach is informed by existential philosophy and therapy.
-I also draw from attachment theory, narrative therapy, motivational interviewing, systems theory, trauma informed models of care, and creative approaches to counselling and therapy amongst others.
+I also draw from attachment theory, narrative therapy, trauma informed models of care, body oriented and creative approaches to counselling and therapy.

 Existentially informed Counselling / Therapy